Does UChicago Superscore the SAT?

 English: 33, Reading: 29, Math: 31, Writing: 10

 The SAT’s optional “Superscoring” feature enables test takers to calculate their final composite score by adding their highest individual section scores.
-You are not permitted to independently add these new scores to your existing ones and then send that total to the college as your final score.
+You cannot independently add these new scores to your existing ones and then send that total to the college as your final score.

 You are required to report the results for each and every one of the times that you have participated in the examination.
 After receiving both sets of scores, the admissions staff at the college will compare them and determine which set contains the higher total.

 The SAT and the ACT both permit superscoring, but only the results of one of the two exams can have their scores increased.
-It is not possible to create a composite score by adding up the highest possible scores on both of these exams and presenting the combined total.
+It is impossible to create a composite score by adding up the highest possible scores on both of these exams and presenting the combined total.

-However, though we’re trying to know “does UChicago superscore the SAT scores ?”, you should also keep in mind that some universities will accept SAT super scores while others will not.
+Although UChicago does superscore your SAT scores, you should also remember that some universities will accept SAT superscores while others will not.
 Some universities accept SAT super scores while others do not.
-For this reason, you should check the official websites of the universities that you are interested in attending in advance in order to acquire additional insight.
+For this reason, you should check the official websites of the universities that you are interested in attending in advance to acquire additional insight.

-Remember that many of these schools are competitive and will require more than just a strong test score to get in.
-Even though you might believe that applying to a school that superscores might be easier than one that doesn’t keep in mind that many of these schools are still very competitive.
+Remember that many of these schools are competitive and will require more than just a strong test score to get in even though you might believe that applying to a school that superscores might be easier than one that doesn’t keep in mind that many are still very competitive.

 Students taking an exam in a desk.

-Even though this may be a superscored average, it will still provide you with a useful guide for determining what kind of score you should aim for when you take the SAT on your own.
+Even though this may be a superscored average, it will still provide a useful guide for determining what score you should aim for when taking the SAT.

 Pay close attention to the requirements for the application, and ensure that you take them seriously.

 Essays, letters of recommendation, and possibly even other types of information may be required by certain educational institutions.
-If they are asking for information, it means that they read it and take it seriously when deciding whether or not to admit you, so you want to make sure that you do your best on every part of your application.
-If they are asking for information, it means that they read it and take it seriously when deciding whether or not to admit you.
+If they are asking for information, it means that they read it and take it seriously when deciding whether or not to admit you, so you want to ensure that you do your best on every part of your application.
+If they ask for information, they read it and take it seriously when deciding whether or not to admit you.

 During your junior year, give the SAT a shot.